muslumhanozturk/AWS-Python-Linux-DevOps-Hands-On/Linux+/Session-4/Linux-plus-5-hands-on-part2.md

-# Hands-on Linux-10 : sed & awk command and crontab
+# Hands-on Linux-10 : sed & awk command and crontab222

 Purpose of the this hands-on training is to teach the students how to use sed & awk command and crontab.